-- 1. Without prejudice to the provisions set forth under Regulation (EC) No 1227/20114 and any related acts, all interconnection agreements shall require as a minimum that any contracting party affected by an exceptional event shall inform the other contracting party(ies) of the occurrence of such exceptional event and shall provide all necessary information as further defined herein. - 2.
-The interconnection agreement shall provide that: - (a) the contracting parties shall agree on the use of communication means which shall facilitate fast and simultaneous communication between the contracting parties.
-The default rule for this provision is such that the communication shall be performed by means of telephone call for information, followed by a written confirmation; - (b) where an exceptional event occurs on a contracting party's network affecting the interconnection point, the relevant contracting party shall without delay inform and keep informed the other contracting party(ies) in respect of the possible impact on the quantities of gas that can be transported over the interconnection point. - (c) where a contracting party considers there is an evident danger to system security and/or stability and an exceptional event may have an impact on the confirmed quantities of its network users, each contracting party shall inform without delay its respective affected network users that are active at the concerned interconnection point of the consequences for the confirmed quantities;
+1. Provided that the provisions of Regulation (EC) No 1227/2011 and any related acts are complied with, all interconnection agreements shall require as a minimum that any contracting party affected by an exceptional event shall inform the other contracting party(ies) of the occurrence of such exceptional event and shall provide all necessary information as further defined herein.

+2. The interconnection agreement shall provide that:

+(a) the contracting parties shall agree on the use of communication means which shall facilitate fast and simultaneous communication between the contracting parties.
+For the purpose of Article 4, paragraph 3 of this Regulation, the communication shall be performed by means of telephone call for information, followed by a written confirmation;

+(b) where an exceptional event occurs on a contracting party's network affecting the interconnection point, the relevant contracting party shall without delay inform and keep informed the other contracting party(ies) in respect of the possible impact on the quantities of gas that can be transported over the interconnection point.

+(c) where a contracting party considers there is an evident danger to system security and/or stability and an exceptional event may have an impact on the confirmed quantities of its network users, as soon as reasonably practicable, each contracting party shall inform its respective affected network users that are active at the concerned interconnection point of the consequences for the confirmed quantities;

-4 OJL 326, 8.12.2011
+&lt;sup>4 OJL 326, 8.12.2011

-(d) once the exceptional event ends, the relevant affected contracting party(ies) shall inform without delay the other contracting party(ies) and each contracting party shall inform its respective affected network users accordingly, where the situation under paragraph 2 (c) of this Article occurs.
+(d) once the exceptional event ends, the relevant affected contracting party(ies) shall inform the other contracting party(ies) as soon as reasonably practicable and each contracting party shall inform its respective affected network users accordingly.